UKCloud/documentation/articles/vmware/vmw-how-retrieve-utilisation-metrics.md

 title: How to retrieve utilisation metrics for your virtual machines
 description: This guide shows how you can use the Cloud Director API to retrieve current and historic utilisation metrics for a virtual machine
 services: vmware
-author: Steve Hall
+author: shall
-reviewer:
+reviewer: sxthomas
-lastreviewed: 06/11/2020
+lastreviewed: 12/11/2021
 toc_rootlink: How To
 toc_sub1:
 toc_sub2: